 Also, Google crawls the page hosting the video.
-This means you should include your keyword in the video title, video description, and tags.
+This means you should include your keyword in the video title, video description, and metatags.

-When writing the description, create a mini blog post.
+When writing the video description on YouTube, create a mini blog post summing up the key points.
 By doing this, you’ll give the search engines more context to help them understand what your video is about.